 Take your favorite crusty sourdough bread, spread with butter and top with a pinch of Tomato Fusion Salt.
 What could be better or easier?
 The rich tomato flavor is created by a special process that actually incorporates the whole tomato.
 This is literally tomatoes mixed with sea salt.
 Great for soups and sauces, topping appetizers or mixed with herbs to create an amazing spice rub.

 ORIGIN: USA - Pacific Ocean

-Toasted onions and pure cane sugar are blended together, creating essential cane sweet onion sugar.
-With its unpredictable, special taste of caramelized onions, this flavored sugar is the perfect new “secret ingredient.”
+Toasted onions and pure cane sugar are infused into an amazing new seasoning.
+With the unpredictable, special taste of caramelized onions, this flavored sugar is the perfect new “secret ingredient.”
 Use to create a glaze over scallops while grilling, or toss in a salad; sweet onion sugar will add a new and unique touch to practically any dish.

 Bulk Uses: Entrees - Sauces and Dips - Manufacturing - Sugar Bulk Bars - Baking - Restaurants - Catering - Main Dishes - Salads - Grilling - Seafood - Meat - Specialty Foods

-With a fruity, tangy taste, Tangerine sugar will add a freshly-peeled citrus burst to salads, drinks and desserts.
-Tangerine sugar is a simply refreshing treat, use in any dish that needs a splash of grove-grown flavor.
+With a fruity, tangy taste, Tangerine Sugar will add a freshly-peeled citrus burst to salads, drinks and desserts.
+A simply refreshing treat, used in any dish that needs a splash of grove-grown flavor.

 Sweet: Sprinkle sugar over vanilla yogurt for a healthier version of a creamsicle.